 Board

-Chair Bob Perry is retired Court Reporter for NH Superior Court; member of the Board of Trustees at the Rochester Opera House.
+Co-chair Bob Perry is retired Court Reporter for NH Superior Court; member of the Board of Trustees at the Rochester Opera House.
 As a state Representative, Bob served on the House Election Law Committee and the Citizen-Funded Election Task Force.
 He currently resides in Strafford, NH.

 Treasurer Beverly Cotton is a formerly a registered nurse specializing in critical care then branched off to pursue my other interest, that of accounting with an emphasis on fraud and technical solutions.
 I served as Associate Vice President of Student Finance at SNHU and as a Client Success Manager at Ellucian.